anita56yu/noteapp_iid_tdd/docs/FEATURES.md

 User facing APIs should guard against illegal parameters

 ## Design Decisions
+### Concurrency of Notes and Contents
-For concurrency of notes and contents, we will use optimistic locking on the repository side.
+    **Solution #1:** For concurrency of notes and contents, we will use optimistic locking on the repository side.
 On the client side(frontend), it will keep 2 copies of the note it is working on: the real copy and the working copy.
 The real copy is the closest to its counter part in the repository, and the working copy as the current content that is changed.
 Everytime the repository is updated, the client side receives an event, and updates the real copy accordingly.
 Simultaneously, the client side also need to merge the update into the working copy.
 If the update doesn't confict with the working content, it should be successfully merged, and update the version number.
-If the update conflict with the working content, the client side discard or manually merged the working content(stale).
+If the update conflict with the working content, the client side discard or manually merged the working content(stale.)

+    **Solution #2:** Treats content and note as respective aggregates which are built association with ids(notes will hold a slice of content ids, and content will hold a note id.)
+Each content and note will hold its version number and use optimistic lock for consistency.
+A content change will only trigger a content event; a deletion or insertion of content will trigger a note event.
+The client side will only keep a working copy and apply events received.
+In case of a conflict, which will be reflected by version number, the local change is stashed.

 ## Features
 - [ ] **F1:** Note Lifecycle Management.
 Users can create, read, update, and delete their own notes.